niesink/home-assistant.io/source/_docs/locked_out.md

 - `hassio`
 - `cloud`

+This will delete all users and start a new onboarding process, but won't touch the rest of your configuration.

 ## Recovering Data for Home Assistant (including Supervised)

 Unless your SD card/data is corrupted, you can still get to your files or troubleshoot further.